caseyjohn47/Determinant/README.md

 Added functionality to the web application so that it could find the determinant of any 3x3 matrix.

+### Session Four

+Added simple error handling for non-integer inputs.

 ## TO DO

 - Allow the user to select the size of the matrix
-- Error handling for non integer inputs
 - Clean up the UI to make it look nicer
+- Security?